 The filter bar lets you show or hide scans based on particular features; for example, only showing scans that are currently running.

-Hovering the mouse over a scan shows contextual options for that scan, such as deleting a completed scan or canceling a scheduled scan.
+Hovering the mouse over a scan shows contextual options for that scan, such as deleting a completed scan or canceling a scheduled or in-progress scan.

 You can click into a scan to see more details.